greydevv/TPortal-API/README.md

 ---
 # cloudscout-REST

-RESTful API for cloudscout, a quantitative college athlete analysis tool based on NCAA player statistics.
+RESTful API for cloudscout, a tool for quantitative analysis of collegiate athletes eligible for recruitment.

 ---
 ## /v1/players